hanai3Bi/Switch-OC-Suite/README.md

 한국어 : [Korean](https://github.com/hanai3Bi/Switch-OC-Suite/blob/master/README_kr.md)

 This project is very dangerous and can possibly damage your console.
 Therefore I do not recommend using this project.
-If you decide to use it, USE AT YOUR OWN RISK
+If you decide to use it, USE AT YOUR OWN RISK.
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND.

 Overclocking Suite for Nintendo Switch consoles running Atmosphere CFW.